subhomoybanerjee/RAG-Challenge/README.md

 This section outlines key architectural choices and the trade-offs considered during system design.

+### Text Preprocessing Pipeline

+**Decision**: Minimal text cleaning during extraction, markdown-aware chunking, and normalization only for BM25 indexing.

+**Preprocessing Steps**:

+1. **Document Extraction**:
+   - PDF files: Direct text extraction using PyMuPDF (fitz) with no additional cleaning
+   - DOCX files: Conversion to markdown format using Docling, preserving document structure
+   - Text is extracted as-is and saved to markdown files for debugging purposes

+2. **Text Chunking**:
+   - Uses RecursiveCharacterTextSplitter from LangChain with configurable strategy
+   - **Markdown-aware splitting** (default): Respects markdown structure, splits on markdown syntax boundaries (headers, lists, paragraphs)
+   - **Generic splitting**: Uses hierarchical separators `["\n\n", "\n", " ", ""]` to split while preserving sentence boundaries (NOT used for this app, but can switch to it, for experimenting.)
+   - Default chunk size: 1200 characters with 250 character overlap

+3. **Text Normalization (BM25 Only)**:
+   - Applied only to text used for BM25 lexical search indexing
+   - **Lowercasing**: All text converted to lowercase for case-insensitive matching
+   - **Punctuation removal**: All punctuation characters replaced with spaces
+   - **Whitespace tokenization**: Text split on whitespace to create tokens
+   - Note: Vector embeddings use original text without normalization to preserve semantic meaning

+4. **Metadata Processing**:
+   - Content length tracking for each chunk
+   - Chunk size and overlap metadata stored with documents
+   - Granularity classification: "fine" (≤120 chars) or "coarse" (>120 chars)
+   - Source file name and page number tracking for citation

+**Trade-offs**:
+- **Advantages**: Preserves original text quality for semantic embeddings, markdown splitting maintains document structure, minimal preprocessing reduces information loss, BM25 normalization improves keyword matching
+- **Disadvantages**: No spell checking or typo correction, no stop word removal (may add noise to BM25), no stemming or lemmatization (different word forms treated separately), original text storage requires more disk space

+**Rationale**: The preprocessing strategy prioritizes information preservation over aggressive cleaning.
+Vector embeddings benefit from original text quality, while BM25 benefits from simple normalization.

 ### Flask Backend with React Frontend

 **Decision**: Separate Flask backend API with React frontend instead of a single Streamlit application.